sys9317/Final_Project/README.md

 ## QMD#2: summary stats.qmd

+In this QMD, we process daily bike usage data, which has been merged with weather information, in order to analyze the capital bike ride activity patterns at the individual station level.
-In this QMD, we start by making the date column of our dataset function as a date instead of a string of characters.
+We start by making the date column of our dataset function as a date instead of a string of characters.
 We then make all of our station variables numeric.
-Next, we reshape our data to appear as long instead of wide so we can look at activity by station.
-We calculate each stations total rides, average rides, and days with usage.
+Next, we reshape our data from a wide format, where each station is a column, into a long format so we can look at activity by station.
+We calculate each station's total rides, average rides, and days with usage.
 Rides include bikes leaving from a station and bikes arriving at a station.

 To identify the most active or popular stations, we sort by the highest amount of activity.
-We then compute the total rides per day for each station
+We then compute the total rides per day for each station.
-***CLARIFY WITH YOSUP IF IT'S PER STATION OR ACROSS ALL STATIONS***.
-Lastly, we look for monthly trends
+In the end, there will be three main sources of overall bike station usage.
+total_rides: sum of all rides for each station
+mean_daily_rides: Average rides per day for each station station_daily_summary mean, median, standard deviation of ride activities for each station Late, top_10_stations displays the 10 busiest/most used stations by total volume.

 ## QMD#3: finalproject_cleaning.qmd
 After reading in the CSV we created in the reorg_cap_data_test.qmd and